 the current QT depth is equal to average temporal QT depth minus 1, and the maximum temporal MTT depth is superior to the maximum MTT depth of the current frame, and the temporal average of maximum MTT depth is equal to the half of the picture header maximum MTT depth of the reference frame, and if the reference frame is not an Intra reference frame.

-or the current QT depth is equal to the average temporal QT depth, and the temporal maximum MTT depth is superior to the maximum MTT depth of the current frame, and the temporal average of MTT depths is superior or equal to the half of the picture header maximum MTT depth of the reference frame.
+or the current QT depth is equal to the average temporal QT depth, and the maximum of temporal MTT depth values is superior to the maximum MTT depth of the current frame, and the temporal average of MTT depths is superior or equal to the half of the picture header maximum MTT depth of the reference frame.

 The maximum MTT depth can be decremented, for blocks of the current frame, if the palette mode is disabled, or if the current QP is strictly inferior to the QP of the reference frame.
 For the related frames, the maximum MTT depth of each block can be decremented or not according to the following conditions:

-when the maximum QT depth of the current frame is superior to the maximum MTT depth and when the maximum temporal MTT depth is equal to the maximum MTT depth of the current frame, and when the average temporal QT depth is inferior to the QT depth of the current frame.
+when the maximum QT depth of the current frame is superior to the maximum MTT depth and when the maximum of temporal MTT depth values is equal to the maximum MTT depth of the current frame, and when the average temporal QT depth is inferior to the QT depth of the current frame.

 if the maximum temporal MTT depth is strictly inferior to the maximum multi-tree depth of the current node.